joelcassel/easee-js-slim/README.md

        set EASEE_USERNAME=youremal@domain.com
        set EASEE_PASSWORD=Password123
    ```
-1. Run `npm run printEaseeDetails`...
+1. Clone the repo and run `npm run printEaseeDetails`...
 This will log in and print the nested details.
 It will print a lot of details and summarize with your IDs example:

    ```
         ..